microsoft/BotFramework-WebChat/samples/05.a.branding-webchat-styling/README.md

 ### My required changes are not all specified in `defaultStyleSetOptions.js`, what do I do now?
   - Please feel free to [file a PR](https://github.com/Microsoft/BotFramework-WebChat/issues/new) requesting the feature you want to be able to brand!
 We welcome your input and are constantly updating `defaultStyleOptions` with commonly modified aspects of Web Chat.
   - As a last resort, idiosyncratic styling is available, but not supported by our team.
 You may use this method by following the [05.b.idiosyncratic-manual-styling sample](../05.b.idiosyncratic-manual-styling/README.md).
-Please note that using this method creates a **high liklihood** of breaking changes when Web Chat releases new code.
+Please note that using this method creates a **high likelihood** of breaking changes when Web Chat releases new code.

 ## Getting started